UniversalDependencies/docs/workgroups/expletives.md

 # Working Group on Expletives

 As a tentative definition of expletives, we can characterize them as pro-forms (typically third person pronouns or locative pro-adverbs) that occur in core argument positions but are non-referential (and therefore not assigned a semantic role).
+There are two main issues regarding expletives in UD:

+1. In which constructions are expletives found?
+2. Should expletives be treated as core arguments or not?

-Below we review the range of constructions where expletives have been claimed to occur and discuss alternative analyses.
+Below we first review the range of constructions where expletives have been claimed to exist and then discuss the relation between expletives and core arguments.

 ## Subject Expletives

-The first type of construction where expletives are found are those involving impersonal verbs, or 0-place predicates, including so-called weather verbs.
+Expletives in subject position have traditionally been postulated in (at least) three types of constructions:

-1. It rains
+1. Weather verbs
-2. Il pleut
+2. Existential sentences
+3. Extraposition of clausal subjects

+Weather verbs are 0-place predicates like "rain" and "snow", which typically take an expletive pronoun as their subject in languages that do not allow pro-drop.
+In this case, the predicate never assigns a semantic role to its subject and there is no other potential argument in the clause.
+The Swedish and Norwegian UD treebanks currently use [expl()] for the subject of weather verbs, while Dutch uses [nsubj()].

 ### Impersonal Verbs